AxaFrance/SlimFaas/README.md

 - Synchronous HTTP calls
 - Asynchronous HTTP calls
   - Allows you to limit the number of parallel HTTP requests for each underlying function
-- Synchronous Publish HTTP calls (events) to every replicas
+- Synchronous Publish event via HTTP calls (events) to every replicas which deployment subscribe to the event name
 - Retry: 3 times with graduation: 2 seconds, 4 seconds, 8 seconds
 - Mind Changer: REST API that show the status of your functions and allow to wake up your infrastructure
   - Very useful to inform end users that your infrastructure is starting